shannonpileggi/code-review-for-analysts/README.md

 ### New variable creation

 In general, it is best practice to create new variables with new names and not overwrite existing variables.
-This is because in order to QC the new variable creation, you need to cross check the previous values against the new values.
-When you overwrite variables, you lose the ability to QC them.
+This is because in order to inspect the new variable creation, you need to cross check the previous values against the new values.
+When you overwrite variables, you lose the ability to compare new values against the old values to verify the derivation.

 The only exception I make for this is when converting a character variable to a factor when all original character values are retained.